sudoforge/archer/CONTRIBUTING.md

 pacman -S git docker make python-pipenv
 ```

-## Testing

-Roles in Archer are tested using [`molecule`][molecule-docs].
-To test a role,
-first change to the project directory and then activate the virtual
-environment:
+## Activating the development environment

+The development environment contains a few useful tools.
+Before testing or
+working on Archer, the development environment should be activated.
+This will
+ensure you have access to the development tools.

 ```
 $ cd path/to/archer
 $ pipenv shell

+# Do this on first run, or if Pipfile.lock has changed
+$ pipenv sync --dev
 ```

-> If this is your first time running `pipenv shell`, or there has been an
-> update to the `Pipfile` or `Pipfile.lock`, you should run `pipenv install
-> --dev` to ensure you have all of the development dependencies.
+## Testing

+Roles in Archer are tested using [`molecule`][molecule-docs].
+To test a role,
-Next, navigate to the directory of the role you wish to test...
+navigate to the directory of the role you wish to test...

 ```
-cd roles/timezone
+cd roles/foo
 ```

 ...and run the test(s):